reminds-ai/reminds-mcp/README.md

 ## Supported Tools

-- create_html_fleeting_note: Create a fleeting note in HTML format
+- create_fleeting_note: Create a fleeting note in html format in reminds

+- get_fleeting_note: Get the content of a fleeting note in reminds

 ## How to Use in Cursor